An Extraordinary Challenge

 Project Advisor

-He has been working with SmartSD since 2013 and closely monitors Fire & Safety products.
+He has been working with SmartSD since 2013 and closely monitors the Fire & Safety products.

-Optical-based aspirating smoke detectors operate on the Tyndall effect: the detector continuously draws in air and directs it into the device’s sampling chamber.
-Inside the chamber, a light source illuminates the space, while a photodetector is aimed at the same area; however, due to the chamber’s labyrinthine design, the photodetector does not receive any light rays emitted by the light source.
-Any particles present inside the chamber will reflect the light beams from the source, deflecting a portion of them toward the receiver; the detection of these light beams triggers the alarm.
+Optical-based aspirating smoke detectors operate on the Tyndall effect: the detector continuously draws in air and channels it into the device’s sampling chamber.
+Inside the chamber, a light source illuminates the space, while a photodetector is aimed at the same volume; however, due to the chamber’s labyrinthine design, the photodetector does not receive any light rays emitted by the light source.
+Any particles present inside the chamber will reflect the light beams from the source, deflecting a portion of them toward the photodetector; the detection of these light beams triggers the alarm.

-As one might expect, a conventional optical aspirating smoke detector will react indiscriminately to any type of particle, whether smoke, dust, or steam.
-The key principle of this technology relies on two light sources with different wavelengths: one in the infrared spectrum (red light) and one in the visible spectrum (blue light); the two sources are activated alternately.
-Particles of different diameters deflect the different frequencies differently; specifically, particles larger than one micron reflect more infrared light and less blue light; conversely, particles smaller than one micron will reflect less infrared light and more blue light.
-This combination allows the detector to distinguish between particles of different sizes, enabling the system to ignore larger particles, such as flour dust, which often cause false alarms in traditional systems.
+As one might expect, a suction-type smoke detector with a conventional optical system will react indiscriminately to any type of particle, whether it be smoke, dust, or steam.
+The key principle of the technology is based on two light sources with different wavelengths: one in the infrared spectrum (red light) and one in the visible spectrum (blue light); the two sources are activated alternately.
+Particles of different diameters deflect the different frequencies differently; specifically, particles larger than one micron reflect more infrared light and less blue light; conversely, particles smaller than one micron reflect less infrared light and more blue light.
+This combination allows the detector to distinguish between particles of different sizes, enabling the system to ignore larger particles—such as flour dust—which often cause false alarms in traditional systems.

 Combustion releases particles into the air that typically have a diameter of about 0.2 µm.
-Analysis of the diameters of various contaminants found in the air shows that smoke produced by combustion consists of particles with a diameter of less than one micron, while contaminants are larger than one micron.
-This combination allows the detector to distinguish between particles of different sizes, enabling the system to ignore larger particles, such as flour dust, which often cause false alarms in traditional systems.
+An analysis of the diameters of the various contaminants found in the air shows that the smoke produced by combustion consists of particles with a diameter of less than one micron, while contaminants are larger than one micron.
+This combination allows the detector to distinguish between particles of different sizes, enabling the system to ignore larger particles—such as flour dust—which often cause false alarms in traditional systems.
 Only smoke particles, which are typically smaller, trigger the sensor, making the FA100 device highly effective and suitable for locations where a high level of safety is required.